cockroachlabs/workshop_labs/lab1_student_instructions_geo.md

 * How are the ranges distributed in the "rides" table?

 ### Q2
-* How are indexes on the "rides" distributed?
+* How are indexes on the "rides" table distributed?

 ## Activity #2 -- Partition the rides table
 Partition the "rides" table in your database by **city** to the approiate regions.